nopaixx/MaketsGA/README.md

 -Add GaussianNoise at each input layer to reduce overfitting and increas performance on test data

--I detected som output neuron witout activation we need to add dropout to force neurons activaction and reduce overfitting
+-I detected some output neuron witout activation we need to add dropout to force neurons activaction and reduce overfitting

 -Add normalization at each layer output